qpwoeirut/ClassicalCipherCrackers/README.md

 If the keyspace is small, then every key will be tested.
 If brute force isn't feasible, a hill-climbing algorithm will be used, where random changes to the key are either kept or dropped if they create a better text evaluation.
 The goal of the algorithm is to reach a "hill", where the plaintext is as likely to be the real message as possible.
+To avoid running into local minima (which is a common problem with hill-climbing), random-restart hill climbing (also known as shotgun hill climbing) is used.
 Simulated annealing may also be used in the future.

 Code should be written to prioritize speed when run under PyPy, though it should still be reasonably readable.